nicola144/nicola144.github.io/_posts/2020-03-17-Sequential Monte Carlo and improved auxiliary particle filters.md

 In this post, my aims are:
 * Introduce Bayesian inference in state space models
 * Introduce approximate inference using importance sampling, in state space models.
-I will try to present and compare different ways of deriving the algorithms that I found in the literature.
+I will try to present and compare different ways of deriving the algorithms that I found in the literature, trying to unify them in a way that I have not seen explicitly elsewhere.
 * Finally, describe the Auxiliary Particle Filter, its diverse intepretations and the recent Improved Auxiliary Particle Filter by Elvira et al [1].
 I will illustrate the IAPF by reproducing the results of Elvira et al. [3].

 The somewhat comprehensive "tutorial" and introduction to the topic arose from my feeling that the only content online that covers particle filters is either very theoretical material , or programming-oriented tutorials that completely lack motivation for how and why the algorithms are constructed as they are.